Last Updated: 22nd May 2020

 Reprints of the strip feature in the Mirror to this day, coloured by Martin Baines.
 Contributors down the years included Frank Bellamy while Peter O’Donnell of Modesty Blaise fame contributed some stories.

 In August 2008, after a long gestation period, adventure hero Garth returned to British newspaper The Mirror in a new adventure.
 Artist Huw-J talked to John Freeman about the new strip and his many plans for the character’s ongoing revival…

 • Garth Reborn (2015)

-In 2015 Ant Jones and Bill Storie began an all-new Garth story set after the final original take “The Z-File”, published with the permission of the Mirro on the strip’s official Facebook page.
-We ran a news story on the project here; the series will resume shortly.
+In 2015 Ant Jones and Bill Storie began an all-new Garth story set after the final original take “The Z-File”, published with the permission of the Mirror on the strip’s official Facebook page.
+We ran a news story on the project here.

 • The All Devon Comic Collectors Club

 An offshoot of the old South West CCC, the ADCCC, which closed its doors in 2016, was mainly centred on the Exeter area, searching for prime quality images for the (complete) British story booklets that is their raison d’etre.

 The desire of elder members to see old newspaper strips again, linked with the poor quality of the yellowing photocopies that were doing the rounds, provided the impetus for the club to decide to track down and reprint ‘lost’ Garth strips.
 A search for other British titles naturally followed, including good quality prints of Romeo Brown, Paul Temple etc.